I need Full Stack:

 In the era of hunting for the best tech professionals in the market and retaining them long term, businesses are in dire need of an HR partner.
 Human Resources, also known as HR Operations, or HR Ops, helps companies follow their strategy and make businesses more effective by managing and engaging top specialists.

 Playing an intermediary role in the relations between business and professionals, HR serves a company’s mission, but meets the needs of the new hires and already retained specialists who transform even the most audacious business ideas into reality.
-The annual revenue in HR Tech industry is predicted to grow from the estimated $62.6 billion in 2022 to $91.8 billion in 2026.
+The global HR technology market was valued at $38.99 billion in 2025 and is projected to reach $57.98 billion by 2030, growing at a CAGR of 8.20% during 2025–2030.
 This tendency clearly shows the need companies have for HR Operations roles and responsibilities, as well as their functions.

 HR Operations’ Functions and Duties

 Human Resources Operations is often mistakenly associated with the supporting department for the business’ needs.
-However, it plays a much more important role, taking part in a company’s growth and competitiveness.
-By building the core team of professionals who make a company work, HR directly influences its success and development.
+However, it plays a far more strategic role, contributing directly to a company’s growth and edge in the market.
+By shaping the core team, HR Operations builds scalable systems, ensures cross-border compliance, and creates the conditions for talent to thrive.

 Here are a number of core responsibilities of HR Operations, which are not exhaustive and can deviate from business to business.